-It has been reported in a few papers recently in October 2021, that there is a Nanny and Au pair shortage, and parents are finding it hard to find childcare.
+It has been reported in a few papers as of October 2021, that there is a Nanny and Au pair shortage, and parents are finding it hard to find childcare.
 Let’s look at the facts:

 Brexit has to be the main reason of shortages, It has already impacted several other industries as we know.
 Lots of au pairs have come from Europe in the past and now will have to have a pre settled status under the EU Settlement Scheme, be eligible to apply to the scheme or have a youth mobility scheme visa.
 Now these rules are in place, it is more difficult to gain the right to work in the UK.
 This has significantly reduced the number of au pairs working in the UK and has affected lots of families with their affordable childcare option.
 Lots of au pairs also go on to study childcare qualifications and become nannies, so I foresee the situation becoming much worse before it gets better.